-All rats used in the study, n = 10 in each group, were born in our animal facility in order to keep the same environmental background of all objects.
-Three cardiovascular phenotypes of 20 weeks old male rats were used in the study: normotensive Wistar-Kyoto rats (WKY), spontaneously hypertensive rats (SHR) and borderline hypertensive rats.
+All rats used in the study, n = 10 in each group, were born in our animal facility in order to keep the same environmental background of all animals.
+Three groups of 20-week-old male rats were used in the study: normotensive Wistar-Kyoto rats (WKY), spontaneously hypertensive rats (SHR) and borderline hypertensive rats.
 BHR were F1 offspring of SHR dams and normotensive WKY sires.
-Rats were housed at 22 - 24°C on a 12:12-h dark-light cycle and maintained on a standard pellet diet and tap water ad libitum.
-All procedures used were in accordance with institutional guidelines and they were approved by the State Veterinary and Food Administration of the Slovak Republic.
+Rats were housed at 22-24 °C on a 12:12 h dark-light cycle and maintained on a standard pellet diet and tap water ad libitum.
+All procedures used were in accordance with institutional guidelines and they were the State approved by Veterinary and Food Administration of the Slovak Republic.

 One week before experimentation, the rats were handled and accustomed to the tail-cuff procedure of blood pressure recording.
-Blood pressure (BP) and heart rate (HR) were determined between 9.00 - 12.00 h and were calculated as the average value of 5 - 6 measurements.
-Rats were killed by decapitation after a brief CO2 anaesthesia.
-Body mass (BM) as well as the wet masses of the left ventricle (LV) and right ventricle (RV) were determined for calculation of their relative masses (LV/BM, RV/BM).
+Blood pressure (BP) and heart rate (HR) were determined between 9.00-12.00 h and were calculated as average values of 5-6 measurements.
+Rats were killed by decapitation after a brief CO_2 anesthesia.
+Body mass (BM) as well as the wet mass of the left ventricle (LV) and right ventricle (RV) were determined for calculation of their relative masses (LV/BM, RV/BM).